Home | The Boat | First Mate | Admiral | Guestbook

 © janice142

 On Seaweed occasionally a book will become damp.
 Sometimes it's from being beneath a new drip.
-More often though I'll leave for a short ride to the grocery store and a quick shower will blow through.
+More often though I will leave for a short ride to the grocery store and a quick shower will blow through.
 Of course I could close the boat up in case of rain each time I leave her.
-Mostly I don't and then deal with the consequences of that decision.
+Mostly I do not and then deal with the consequences of that decision.

 More than one afternoon shower has soaked a book.
-Then there are the times I'll drop one overboard while getting into or out of Algae.
-If I'm quick I can retrieve it before the thing sinks.
+Then there are the times I will drop one overboard while getting into or out of Algae.
+If I am quick I can retrieve it before the thing sinks.
 Saving those wet books is a part of life afloat for readers like me.

 On our 40'er we dried our damp/wet books in a brisker.
 This is how we did it: First we would rinse in fresh water if the dunking was in salt water.
 Then the book was placed in the brisker for a few days or until the pages thoroughly dried.